 How to Select Multiple Cells in Excel – Excel Selecting Multiple Cells

-- To select multiple cells in Excel with respect to columns then click on column heading.
+- To select multiple cells in Excel with respect to columns, then click on the column heading.

-- To select multiple cells in Excel (entire worksheet) then use Ctrl+A shortcut key.
+- To select multiple cells in Excel (entire worksheet) then use the Ctrl+A shortcut key.